Laserbeam31/alt-patching-documentation/README.md

 # alt-patching-documentation
-Patching information for the install data network in the ALT
+Patching information for the install data network in the ALT.